• A cystocele occurs when the wall between a woman’s bladder and her vagina weakens and allows the bladder to droop into the vagina.

 Large cystoceles may require surgery to move and keep the bladder in a more normal position.
 This operation may be performed by a gynecologist, a urologist, or a urogynecologist.

 The most common procedure for cystocele repair is for the surgeon to make an incision in the wall of the vagina and repair the area by tightening the layers of tissue that separate the organs, creating more support for the bladder.
 The patient may stay in the hospital for several days and take 4 to 6 weeks to recover fully.
+Are you searching for Gynecologist Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the best option for you.

 By reading this website, you acknowledge that you are responsible for your own health decisions.
 The information throughout this medical website is not intended to be taken as medical advice.
 The information provided is intended for general information regarding our multi-specialty clinic in Brooklyn and the best OBGYN Brooklyn Services.
 If you are interested in finding out more, please contact our Gynecologist Brooklyn specialist for a personal consultation.
 Avoid worrisome self-diagnosis, the best urogynecology doctors will properly diagnose your problem and refer you to a GYN Brownsville specialist if necessary.
 No information on this site should be used to diagnose, treat, prevent, or cure any disease or condition.